pingcap/docs/tidb-cloud/serverless-driver.md

 - [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or your preferred package manager.
 - A TiDB Serverless cluster.

-**If you don't have a TiDB Serverless cluster, you can [Creating a TiDB Serverless cluster](/develop/dev-guide-build-cluster-in-cloud.md)**
+**If you don't have a TiDB Serverless cluster, you can [create a TiDB Serverless cluster](/develop/dev-guide-build-cluster-in-cloud.md)**

 ## Install the serverless driver